“But the mere truth won’t do. You must have a lawyer.”

 For some reason, most lawyers are notoriously tight-lipped about their fees.
 They don’t publish their rates.
 When you ask what something costs, they’ll tell you, “It depends.”
 That’s a true answer, but it’s not a helpful one.
 As a business owner, you need to be able to budget, and to plan.

-At [ask LEGAL], we believe in value-based billing.
+At the Lord Law Firm, we believe in value-based billing.
 We publish our rates right here on our website (Harrison Lord’s current standard rate is $350 per hour, and Kevin Sweat’s is $300 per hour), and we tell our clients our best guess for what we think their work will cost.
 While we can’t guarantee that our estimates will be correct, we can—and do—guarantee that you’ll get value for the money you spend.

 6. How do I hire a business lawyer?